mbastida43/AI_LIBRARY/README.md

 I want to turn this public repository in the most accurate source about generative AI covering about images, videos, logos, text, everything related with this subject to be a source of research!

 Do this promtp if you find a new AI:
-"Describe this AI [AI NAME] and the most important features."
+"Describe this AI [AI NAME] and the most important features." in the chatgpt!

 Generative AI: